Are Protein Shakes Good For You?

 Why?

-When you're working out with any resistance, even body-weight exercises, you're breaking down muscle.
-You create little micro-traumas in the tissue that need to be fixed, which is where protein comes in.
+When you're working out with any resistance, even bodyweight exercises, you're breaking down muscle.
+You create little micro-traumas in the tissue that needs to be fixed, which is where protein comes in.
 The more rapidly you get the protein to the broken-down muscle, the better you can recover.

-Side note: this is also where you would want to utilize a rapid-digesting carb to help with recovery and replenishing the muscle fuel we used.
-This combo is ideal for the post-workout setting!
+Side Note: This is also when I'd recommend using a rapid-digesting carb to help with recovery and replenishing the muscle fuel we used.
+This is my ideal combo for the post-workout setting!

 Why?
-Well, getting a complete protein source every 3 hours or so is optimal for muscle protein synthesis and overall results.
+Well, getting a complete protein source every 2-4 hours can be optimal for muscle protein synthesis.

-Also, a sustained assimilation protein powder is the best choice for a protein smoothie recipe!
-Plus, even on rest days from the gym, you can still use sustained assimilation protein powder to help with recovery.
+Also, protein blends and concentrates are the best choice for a protein smoothie recipe!
+Even on rest days from the gym, you can still use these powders to help with recovery.

 I mentioned earlier that there were different flavors, sources, and qualities of protein drinks.
-I want to hit on some factors that dictate the quality of a protein drink, and give you things to look for when shopping for a protein supplement.
+I want to hit on some factors that dictate the quality of a protein drink so you know what to look for.

-If the protein is denatured, then your body cannot use it as effectively to help with repairing & rebuilding, which can ultimately cause your results to suffer.
+If the protein is denatured, then your body cannot use it as effectively to help with repairing & rebuilding.
+This could ultimately cause your results to suffer.

-Think of a slow-cooked chicken breast vs a burnt chicken breast, and how the slow-cooked chicken breast still contains a much higher nutritional value than the burnt chicken breast.
+Think of a slow-cooked chicken breast vs a burnt chicken breast.
+The slow-cooked chicken breast still contains a much higher nutritional value than the burnt chicken breast.

-The same thing happens to protein when it's exposed to high heat.
+The same thing happens to protein powder when it's exposed to high heat.

 Second, your protein should be Cross-Flow Micro-Filtrated.
-This means it was separated from carbs and fats using natural ceramic filters, rather than chemicals.
+This means it was separated from carbs and fats using natural ceramic filters, rather than chemicals or plastics.

 This can also affect the quality of the protein you're using to help you with your progress.

-Both low-temperature processing and cross-flow micro-filtration will help ensure that your protein is not only the highest-quality, meaning you can get the best results from it, but it'll taste great as well!
+Both low-temperature processing and cross-flow micro-filtration can help ensure that your protein is not only the highest quality, meaning you can get the best results from it, but that it'll taste great as well!

-Protein drinks that are processed using high heats and chemicals are usually the ones that taste bad and upset your stomach.
+Protein drinks processed using high heat and chemicals are usually the ones that taste bad and upset your stomach.

 If you're like me or others out there that use protein drinks on a daily basis, and cannot get to your daily protein goal without shakes ... then I would recommend looking into our protein powder options.

-Phormula-1 is our rapid assimilation whey protein isolate.
-It's ideal for helping you recover after a workout, while maximizing results.
+Phormula-1 and Phormula-1 Clear are our whey protein isolates.
+It's ideal for helping you recover after a workout while maximizing results.

-Level-1 is perfect for any time you need protein for a meal, snack, or just to curve that sweet tooth.
-This is because it's our sustained assimilation protein, containing a blend of protein sources.
+Level-1 is great for any time you need protein for a meal, snack, or just to curve that sweet tooth.
+This is because it's our protein concentrate, meaning it will digest more slowly.

 Vegan Power Pro is our plant-based option that is perfect for anyone who lives a lifestyle without dairy.
 It can be used as a meal, snack, and as a post-workout shake, if needed.

-All 3 of these protein supplements are incredible options, and can help you achieve your fitness goals, if you're doing the work.
-They will help make sure you have optimal protein intake on a regular basis, and quite honestly, they just taste so freaking good!
+All 3 of these protein supplements are incredible options and can help you achieve your fitness goals if you're doing the work.
+They will help make sure you have optimal protein intake regularly, and quite honestly, they just taste so good.

 ABOUT THE AUTHOR